 The Secretary General is the servant administrator of the Model United Nations.
 This officer will be presiding over the conference as a whole, giving speeches, advancing an agenda, and setting the tone of the conference.
 Additionally, s/he will preside over the Secretariat and direct the activities of the Secretaries, approving their activities and giving assignments when necessary.
 The Secretary General will lobby for his or her agenda, and, at the request of another component, answer questions and provide information to that component in the form of speeches and/or reports.
-The Secretary General will be responsible for planning and executing two Summits during the conference.
 The Secretary General must enjoy researching international concerns, be able to write clearly, and be comfortable with public speaking.
 The Secretary General will be expected to have read all resolutions prior to attending the conference, and to develop a comprehensive lobbying agenda.
 This officer will be responsible for making a minimum of two speeches to the entire conference, including an opening address in which s/he will focus attention on certain world concerns and outline an agenda for the conference.
 Requirements for this position include:

-- Attendance at ONE PRIOR high school Model United Nations Conference AND the current conference. - Candidate MUST have one year of experience in the Secretariat (experience in the election year does count) OR participate in 1 Summit and 45 minutes of the Crisis. - Advisor Approval - Delivery of 1 candidate speech outlining his/her qualifications and vision - Candidate speeches MUST be ISSUE-BASED and submitted by the designated conference due date.
+- Attendance at two (2) Model United Nations Conferences (Attendance in the election year does count as one of the 2) - Candidate MUST have one year of experience in the Secretariat (experience in the election year does count) OR spend 1.5 consecutive hours shadowing the Secretary General in the election year - Advisor Approval - Delivery of 1 candidate speech outlining his/her qualifications and vision - Candidate speeches MUST be ISSUE-BASED and submitted by the designated conference due date.

-GENERAL ASSEMBLY PRESIDENT (3)
+GENERAL ASSEMBLY PRESIDENT

-Three (3) General Assembly Presidents will preside over the three General Assembly and Plenary sessions.
-The Presidents will chair a committee with the assistance of a clerk.
+The General Assembly President will preside over the General Assembly and Plenary sessions.
+The President will chair a committee with the assistance of a clerk.
 He/she must be knowledgeable in parliamentary procedure and be comfortable with public speaking.
-It is extremely important these officers have a good understanding of what issues can be handled by the General Assembly vs. Security Council/International Court of Justice.
-The Presidents will be expected to have read all resolutions prior to attending the conference.
+It is extremely important this officer have a good understanding of what issues can be handled by the General Assembly vs. Security Council/International Court of Justice.
+The President will be expected to have read all resolutions prior to attending the conference.
 This officer will be responsible for speaking in front of the entire conference.
 Requirements for this position include:

-- Attendance at ONE PRIOR high school Model United Nations Conference AND the current conference. - Candidate MUST have one year of experience as a United Nations Member Country - Advisor Approval - Delivery of 1 candidate speech outlining his/her qualifications and platform
+- Attendance at two (2) Model United Nations Conferences (Attendance in the election year does count as one of the two) - Candidate MUST have one year of experience as a United Nations Member Country - Advisor Approval - Delivery of 1 candidate speech outlining his/her qualifications and vision - Candidate speeches MUST be ISSUE-BASED and submitted by the designated conference due date.

-GENERAL ASSEMBLY VICE PRESIDENT (6)
+GENERAL ASSEMBLY VICE PRESIDENT

-Six (6) students will be elected to serve as General Assembly Vice-Presidents.
+Eight (8) students will be elected to serve as General Assembly Vice-Presidents.
 These officers will assist the General Assembly President in presiding over General Assembly and Plenary sessions.
 Like the General Assembly President, all Vice-Presidents will chair a committee with the assistance of a committee clerk.
 An ideal Vice-Presidential candidate should be knowledgeable in parliamentary procedure as well as what issues can be handled by the General Assembly vs. Security Council/International Court of Justice.
 All Vice-Presidents will be expected to read all resolutions prior to attending the conference.
 Requirements for General Assembly Vice-Presidents include:

-- Attendance at the current Model United Nations Conference - Candidate MUST have one year of experience as a United Nations Member Country (This means if a candidate is running her first year at the conference, she MUST be a member country) - Advisor Approval - Delivery of 1 candidate speech outlining his/her qualifications and platform.
+- Attendance at one (1) Model United Nations Conference (Attendance in the election year does count as one year of participation) - Candidate MUST have one year of experience as a United Nations Member Country (This means if a candidate is running her first year at the conference, she MUST be a member country) - Advisor Approval - Delivery of 1 candidate speech outlining his/her qualifications and vision - Candidate speeches MUST be ISSUE-BASED and submitted by the designated conference due date.